richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.9.5**
+Running update was converting non-multisliders into multisliders.

 **Version 1.9.4**
 Moved position of the before animating event.
 So that the position is correctly defined as the next position.